nicholls-c/gitops-docs/docs/argo/installation.md

 kubectl port-forward svc/argocd-server -n argocd 8082:443
 ```

-To sign in to the UI, username is `admin`.
+To sign in to the UI, username is `admin`:
 ![Argo Login](images/login.png)

 The initial password can be retrieved using the following command: